manojworks/pycode/README.md

 - 'resmelts', 'smelters', 'termless'

 Hint: you might want to build a dictionary that maps from a set of letters to a list of words that can be spelled with those letters.
 The question is, how can you represent the set of letters in a way that can be used as a key?
 Modify the previous program so that it prints the largest set of anagrams first, followed by the second largest set, and so on.

+*Metathesis Pairs*

+Two words form a “metathesis pair” if you can transform one into the other by swapping two letters; for example, “converse” and “conserve.”
+Write a program that finds all of the metathesis pairs in the dictionary.
+Hint: don’t test all pairs of words, and don’t test all possible swaps.